 CRM for B2B companies is a lot different than CRM for B2C brands.
-That's because businesses are more complex and multifaceted than an individual customer.
+That’s because businesses are more complex and multifaceted than individual customers.
 Brands have multiple considerations and requirements at each touchpoint, making it difficult for companies to figure out what they need and where.
-This is why a CRM system and strategy is crucial for B2B brands to help guide and nurture their leads (other companies) down the sales funnel as well as automate specific tasks.
+This is why a CRM system and strategy are crucial for B2B brands to help guide and nurture their leads (other companies) down the sales funnel as well as automate specific tasks.

 Let’s discuss some CRM B2B best practices to help you make the most out of your CRM system and generate the best possible results.

 CRM B2B Best Practices to Power Up Your Marketing Strategy

 22% of salespeople still don’t know what a CRM is.
 And the ones that do often think of business-to-business CRM as a software product like HubSpot or Salesforce.
 While this is true, CRM is much more.
 It’s a strategy.

 It isn’t just a term that describes a technology or a tool.
 CRM is a practice that helps create a positive experience with clients, which involves guiding them across the entire journey and sales process, from discovery to engagement and advocacy.

 When businesses implement CRM successfully through process improvement, insights, and automation using CRM software, it can generate favorable results beyond marketing campaigns and sales.

 Here are just some of the benefits B2B companies can reap from CRM: